lichristopher/100days-of-code-2019/README.md

 # Day 5

 - Made a note taking app using node with the help of yargs and chalk npm modules

+# Day 6

+- Made API request using request module on npm
+- Made callback functions
+- Learned how the call stack, event loop works